typicode/jsop/README.md

 config.foo = 'bar'
 ```

-_Changes are automatically written to file._
+_Changes are automatically written to file.
+If file doesn't exist, it will be created._

 ## License